 Choosing the Best Ingredients

 Great ice cream can only be as good as the ingredients used to prepare it.
-Though a little extra on the pocket, the best ingredients usually include organic milk as well as cream and free range eggs.
+(Some moms swear it’s a pregnancy safe heartburn remedies) Though a little extra on the pocket, the best ingredients usually include organic milk as well as cream and free range eggs.
 These ingredients should always be freshly bought.
 Flavorings should also be high-quality products depending on the ice cream to be made.

 Freezing the Bowl